 The courses in the Clinical Mental Health Counseling program include experiential components.
-Therefore, when students are absent they miss a significant learning experience that cannot be recreated or made up.
+Therefore, when students are absent they miss a significant learning experience that cannot be "made up" or recreated.
 In addition to missing their own learning opportunities, absent students detract from learning experience of other students in the class.
 Classes that involve group projects, group cohesiveness, and group process as an integral element of the learning experience can be adversely affected by student absenteeism.
 Furthermore, excessive absences could adversely impact future work with clients.

 The faculty recognizes that graduate students often have legitimate needs to miss class.
 Students are advised to contact their instructor as soon as it becomes apparent that they will miss class.
+Attendance through distance technology may be an option in particular circumstances, however, classes designed for on-the-ground interaction are often not readily adaptable the day of class and cannot be guaranteed as an option.
 Individual faculty may institute particular class policies that are more specific to their course.
 Students are advised to take note of specific attendance policies printed on course syllabi.